1996 Summer Olympics opening ceremony: Georgia on My Mind

-Summertime
+Summertime: The Beauty of the South

 This was the longest artistic segment of the ceremony.
-Entitled "Summertime: The Beauty of the South," the focus was on Atlanta and the Old South with a placement on its beauty, spirit, music, history, culture, and rebirth after the American Civil War.
-During the segment, James Earl Jones quotes famous American writers Zora Neale Hurston, William Faulkner, Mark Twain, and Thomas Rorke.
+Entitled "Summertime: The Beauty of the South," the focus was on Atlanta and the Old South with an emphasis on its beauty, spirit, music, history, culture and rebirth after the American Civil War.
+During the segment James Earl Jones quoted famous American writers Zora Neale Hurston, William Faulkner, and Mark Twain.

-The segment began with two people each dressed in large butterfly type wingspans.
-One butterfly as the Moon and the other as the Sun on opposite ends of the stadium.
-They meet in the center and create the "American Southern Spirit" The American Southern Spirit is a female operatic singer dressed all in white with large butterfly wingspans.
-The southern spirit butterfly along with other performers dressed as butterflies and fireflies dance to southern music.
-They welcome the spring with Jazz and Gospel music.
-Songs include Ol' Man River, Skip to My Lou and When the Saints Go Marching In.
-This was meant to represent the American south during the antebellum period of American history.
+The segment began with two people, each dressed in large butterfly-like wingspans.
+One butterfly represented the Moon and the other the Sun, positioned on opposite ends of the stadium.
+They met in the center and created the "American Southern Spirit".
+The American Southern Spirit was portrayed by a female operatic singer dressed all in white with large butterfly wingspans.
+The southern spirit butterfly, along with other performers dressed as butterflies and fireflies, danced to southern music.
+They welcomed the spring with Jazz and Gospel music.
+Songs included "Ol' Man River", "Skip to My Lou", and "When the Saints Go Marching In".
+This was meant to represent the American South during the antebellum period of American history.

-During the celebration a large mechanical thunderbird appears from the north end of the stadium and engulfs all the butterflies and fireflies on the stadium floor with a large grey cover.
-The large creature represents the American civil war and the damage caused to the city, the American south and the nation as a whole.
-The performers and the southern spirit butterfly are left ravaged, in shock and saddened.
-The southern spirit butterfly is devastated but she slowly brings the other butterflies and creatures back to life with her operatic voice.
-She re-awakens the creatures.
-Fifty southern spirit dressed butterflies re-appear and are all dressed with a multi colored wingspan.
-They represent a new and reborn south.
-The entire stadium is relit with colored flash lights provided to the audience and the music begins to play Alleluyah, Glory, Glory (Lay My Burden Down) in gospel music and a reprisal of When the Saints Go Marching In.
+During the celebration, a large mechanical thunderbird appeared from the north end of the stadium and engulfed all the butterflies and fireflies on the stadium floor with a large gray cover.
+The large creature represented the American Civil War and the damage caused by Sherman's March to the Sea to the city, the American South, and the nation as a whole.
+The performers and the southern spirit butterfly were left ravaged, in shock, and saddened.
+The southern spirit butterfly was devastated, but she slowly brought the other butterflies and creatures back to life with her operatic voice.
+She reawakened the creatures.
+Fifty southern spirit-dressed butterflies reappeared, all dressed with multi-colored wingspans.
+They represented a new and reborn South.
+The entire stadium was relit with colored flashlights provided to the audience, and the music began to play "Alleluyah, Glory, Glory (Lay My Burden Down)" in gospel music, followed by a reprise of "When the Saints Go Marching In".
 The Atlanta Symphony Orchestra and the Atlanta Centennial Choir (Atlanta Symphony Orchestra Chorus, Morehouse College Glee Club & Spelman College Glee Club) performed all the music.
-The segment ends with a large fireworks display.
+The segment ended with a large fireworks display.